seanfitz121/gym-tracker-p/CONTRIBUTING.md

-# Contributing to SFWeb Gym Tracker
+# Contributing to PlateProgress

-Thank you for considering contributing to SFWeb Gym Tracker!
+Thank you for considering contributing to PlateProgress!
 This document provides guidelines and instructions for contributing.

 ## Getting Started